kamalshkeir/kago/README.md

 # KaGo Web Framework

-KaGo is an Django inspired web framework, very intuitive and just like Typescript Frameworks and library everywhere, blazingly fast ^^
+KaGo is a high-level web framework, that encourages rapid development and clean, pragmatic design

+Kago offer you an auto-generated CRUD admin panel, and an interactive shell also running 'go run main.go shell'

-If you need performance and good productivity, you will love KaGo.
+If you need performance and good productivity, you will love kago.

 ## Installation

-To install KaGo package, you need to install Go and set your Go workspace first.
+To install kago framework, you need to Go installed and set your Go workspace first.

-1. You first need [Go](https://golang.org/) installed (**version 1.18+ is required**), then you can use the below Go command to install KaGo.
+1. You first need [Go](https://golang.org/) installed (**version 1.18+ is required**), then you can use the below Go command to install kago.

 ```sh
 $ go get github.com/kamalshkeir/kago